 The number of swab and lymph node samples examined from swine and cattle should be at least 3,000 per year.
-The required sample size was not reached for all the populations investigated in 2020 because of the Covid-19 pandemic, but the programme still documented a very low Salmonella prevalence in the examined populations.
+The required sample size was reached for all populations except swab samples from sows in 2022, but the programme still documented a very low Salmonella prevalence in the examined populations.

-The results from the Salmonella surveillance programmes in 2020 are in agreement with previous years that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
+The results from the Salmonella surveillance programmes in 2022 are in agreement with previous years that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
 The estimated prevalence has been below 0.5% in the examined populations for all years the surveillance programmes have run.